 Create a free webinar "mini course" to bring in prospects for a full paid course

-As a guide on the Up and Comer plan, you have access to Ruzuku's built in events features.
+As a guide on the Up and Comer plan, you have access to Ruzuku's built in webinars features.
 This includes the video webinar feature, which can be a great way to get people interested in your paid courses.

-If you're thinking about running a free webinar to generate interest in your paid courses, it's important to plan out how you'll set up the webinar on Ruzuku, how you'll promote it, and how you'll follow up with prospects afterwards.
+If you're thinking about running a free webinar to generate interest in your paid courses, it's important to plan out how you'll set up the webinar on Ruzuku, how you'll promote it, and how you'll follow up with prospects afterward.

 Setting Up a Free Webinar